johnalison/WorkingPhilosophy/RespondDontReact.md

 - Emotions are bad for handling setbacks

-  > Shatter any tranquility we may have had
+  > Shatter any tranquility we may have had.
+Cloud our thinking on

-  > Cloud our thinking on how to over come
+    how to over come.

 - 1st response to setback should always be to prevent the onset of negative emotions.
-(More improvement needed here!!!)

   > Negative emotions: unproductive and often do more harm than the setback

 - Our brains are powerful computers but with arcane operating systems.

-Stoics hacked the system.
-Our tendency to blame setbacks on others and get mad at the situation can be shutdown/short-circuited.
+   > Stoics hacked the system.
+Our tendency to blame setbacks on
+      others and get mad at the situation can be shutdown/short-circuited.
 If we act quickly.

-- Another framing exercise: Cast "have to" into "get to".
-There will always be a potential future position from which what you "have to do" now would seem like a dream come true.
+- Cast "have to" into "get to".

+  > There will always be a potential future position from which what you "have to do" now would seem like a dream come true.
 When you are annoyed that there is something that you "have to" do.
 Image it as the luxury of the future self.

 - Its OK to get mad, not to be angry.

-Getting mad is a reaction, instinctive, beyond control.
-Becoming angry is a state of mind.
+  > Getting mad is a reaction, instinctive, beyond control.
+Becoming
+    angry is a state of mind.
 Something that clouds later judgements.
 When mad make conscious decision not to get angry.

 - Maintain Composure, Maintain Control

-THings will go wrong.
+  > Things will go wrong.
 Thinkgs will not go as expected.
+Dont let
-Dont let chaos reign.
+    chaos reign.
 Recognize the situation and detach.
 When you lose the beat, gather yourself and get back into the beat.